‘By the grace of God’ – French ‘Spotlight’ tackles abuse within the Catholic ChurchOctober 24, 2019

 It is worth noting that the crime for which Barbarin was convicted in France, “non-disclosure of child sexual abuse and failure to provide assistance” is not an existing offence in England Wales.
 The legislative duty to report known or suspected child abuse or neglect is not a recognised criminal offence.
 Although the British Government introduced mandatory reporting for female genital mutilation (FGM) in 2015, it appears more than necessary that the law introduces a generalised mandatory reporting obligation for child abuse.

-Elise Carnot is a paralegal in the Abuse team at Bolt Burdon Kemp.
-If you feel you may have a claim or are enquiring on behalf of a loved one, contact Elise free of charge and in confidence on 020 3973 4991 or at firstname.lastname@example.org.
+Thomas Beale is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Thomas free of charge and in confidence on 020 7288 4823 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 Find out more about the Abuse team.Read more: Catholic Church